20th Anniversary Event - Save $1,100 on LASIK - Ends December 31st, 2024

 LASIK and PRK tend to have similar visual outcomes because they both treat a patient’s blurry vision by reshaping the cornea using the cool energy of an excimer laser.
 The cornea is the structure in front of the iris that is responsible for most of the focusing ability of the eye (it’s the part of the eye where a contact lens is placed).

-For the purposes of this article, we will simplify things a bit to say that a person wears glasses or contact lenses due to a mismatch between the length of the eye and the shape of the lenses of the eye, primarily the cornea.
+For this article, we will simplify things a bit to say that a person wears glasses or contact lenses due to a mismatch between the length of the eye and the shape of the lenses of the eye, primarily the cornea.

 If the cornea is the wrong shape for the patient’s visual system, the patient has blurry vision.
 The excimer laser essentially vaporizes microscopic amounts of tissue in a precise, customized pattern to sculpt the cornea and change its shape to improve the patient’s vision.